-First party data is a key enabler for this and that's why this article is titled "First party data – the gold mine of the future".
+Enterprise data is a key enabler for this and that's why this article is titled "Enterprise data – the gold mine of the future".

-Remember mining your first party data requires extensive effort including technical expertise to integrate systems that don't have out-of-the-box connectors.
+Remember mining your enterprise data requires extensive effort including technical expertise to integrate systems that don't have out-of-the-box connectors.

 But at the end of the day, benefits outweigh efforts many a times, making it all worthwhile!